isomerpages/moe-xingnanpri/_parents/AY 2025 P1 Administrative matters.md

 variant: tiptap
 ---
 <p>Dear Parents/Guardians,</p>
-<p>Kindly review the table below to complete the necessary administrative
+<p>Please review the table below to complete the administrative tasks for
-tasks for your child's/ward's administrative matters.
-Please note that all tasks labeled as "Required" in the remarks column must be submitted by 30th October 2024.</p>
+your child/ward.
+Please note that the task labeled as "Required" in the remarks column must be submitted by 30th October 2024.</p>
 <p>If you require additional information, please do not hesitate to contact
-the school administrative office.</p>
+the school's General Office.</p>
 <table style="minWidth: 100px">
 <colgroup>
 <col>